LukasLapidus/nlp_intent_lapidus_vialard/README.md

 | vm2                      | German                                           | 25060                    | 2860                     |2855                     |
 | dihana                   | Spanish                                           | 19063                    | 2123                     |2361

-We will apply the different models on these datasets to have it's efficiency.
+We will apply the different models on these datasets to have their efficiencies.